-Why do I need an SEO Audit?
-Performing a comprehensive SEO Audit of your website is key to understanding your market, competitors and of course making sure your website is user friendly, working to optimum efficiency and optimised correctly for organic search.
+Why do I need an Digital Audit?
+Performing a comprehensive Digital Audit of your website is key to understanding your market, competitors and of course making sure your website is user friendly, working to optimum efficiency and optimised correctly for organic search.

-Yes, its like getting your car serviced but a bit more comprehensive.
-An SEO Audit is fundamental to understanding how your website is performing, how it ranks, understanding your competitors, the type of users landing on your website, analysing your website to see if it works across browsers and devises.
+Yes, its like getting your car serviced but a more comprehensive.
+An SEO Audit is fundamental to understanding how your website is performing, how it ranks for organic search, understanding your competitors, the type of users landing on your website, analysing your website to see if it works across browsers and devises.
 In fact, the SEO industry says each website should be audited at least once a year.

 For example, performance… waiting for a website to load, if your site is taking too long then your potential visitors will lose patience and simply go to the next available site they see in the search engine listings.
 We’ve all done it, especially while on a mobile phone.

 Did you know: “Search engines rank slow websites lower than fast websites.”

 Below is a few items we do on your website to check if it is working correctly, but the list is not just limited to this.
 As well as checking the website, we also look into your keywords, competitors, performance of your website traffic, the user experience on your website and where improvements can be made.

 Apart from links, content is now hugely important.
 Search engine algorithms are advancing, they can tell how well the content is written, even whether is it of high quality, journalistic and how it engages with your audience.
 So this poses a number of questions to ask yourself; does the page contain a good amount of relevant content?